 Gravel riders have a treasure trove of dirt byways to explore, as well as fourth class roads and trail galore.
 Be sure to find a stream to soak your tired legs post ride then reward yourself with a maple creemee, local microbrew, or a sweet treat from a local bakery.

 For those who prefer to travel at a conversational pace, pedal the Burlington Bike Path to the Island Line Trail, then continue into the Champlain Islands with a bump from the bike ferry.
-Or try Local Motion’s Cycle the City route to learn about the history, culture, and natural splendor of Burlington.
+Or check out Local Motion’s Points of Interest map and learn about the history, culture, and natural splendor of Burlington.